 In a caring, respectful, and direct manner suggest that s/he may need to speak with a professional counselor/therapist.

 - Inform the student about Counseling and Psychological Services.
 This will help to alleviate anxiety and increase the chance that a student will follow through with an appointment.
 Let the student know that no record of a visit to CAPS appears on a transcript or in a placement file.

 - Any student, regardless of course load, can receive a one-time consultation to discuss concerns and explore options.
 Although faculty and staff aren't eligible for on-going services, free one-time consultations occasionally are arranged.

 - While it is always reassuring to refer a student to a therapist you know, it is likely the student will first seen by whichever staff member is first available for an emergency appointment.
 Student preferences for specific counselors will be honored when possible.

 - It is generally best to have the student make the actual contact; however, it may be appropriate to invite the student to make the call from your office.
 If the student is in too much distress to do so, it may be more helpful for you make the telephone call or accompany the student to our office.
 This shows the student that you genuinely care and may provide a sense of security.

 - If the student is reluctant to go for counseling, suggest that she or he see a physician or a trusted religious authority.

-Initially, some people will be more comfortable with these individuals, who will often refer the student to a counselor.
+Initially, some people may be more comfortable with these individuals, who will often refer the student to a counselor.

-If you believe it would be helpful for you to share some information with the counselor, it is best to get the student's permission first.
-Understand that it is unlikely that the counselor will reciprocate information about the student unless s/he has written permission in-hand to do so.
+- If you believe it would be helpful for you to share some information with the counselor, it is often best to get the student's permission first.
+Understand that the counselor will not reciprocate information about the student unless s/he has written permission, from the student in-hand to do so.